eso/edps-doc/source/common/association_levels.md

 requiring it are encoded
 within the workflow.
 There could obviously be many calibrations that matches the association criteria (e.g., many flat fields taken with the same filter).
 In this case,
-EDPS assciates the closest in time.
+EDPS associates the closest in time.
 However, having found a calibration does not mean that that calibration delivers a trustful reduction (e.g., the flat could be 5 years old).
 Therefore, in EDPS there is the concept of "association level", or "quality level of the association", typically a quality level is associated to a validity time range that